Switching to F-Pulse

 Flow state is opaque until you check the UI after the fact

-Integration ecosystem is smaller than Airflow's
+Integration ecosystem is smaller than other orchestrators

 Cloud dependency for advanced features